 Rationale Recommendations At the community level, incorporated places with a A high floodplain ratio indicates less available land higher ratio of floodplain area to community area for development outside the floodplain. face more significant challenges for development.
 Communities facing this situation should adopt Small towns in which a high percentage of their total higher standards for development within the incorporated land is in the Special Flood Hazard Area floodplain.
 Additionally, they should consider (SFHA) often have a higher flood exposure than implementing green infrastructure solutions, such other communities.
 Essential facilities and other as wetlands and permeable surfaces in vicinity of significant structures that provide critical services to their communities, to manage flood risks the community are often located in high-risk effectively. floodplains of smaller communities.
-Smaller jurisdictions must be vigilant in relocating critical facilities away from the floodplain along with enforcing its floodplain management ordinance for any development.
-Although expensive to build and maintain, engineering flood mitigation structures like levees, floodwalls, and dams protect vulnerable flood- prone communities.
-Data Sources: FEMA FIRMs; Streams and Waterbodies (USGS NHD 24K), Public Lands (USGS PAD-US) Note: Modified floodplain acreage.
+Smaller jurisdictions must be vigilant in relocating Small urban centers in the bottomlands are often critical facilities away from the floodplain along surrounded by large tracts of steep, rugged terrain with enforcing its floodplain management typically owned by large corporations associated ordinance for any development. with the extraction or tourism industries; or designated as federal or state public lands.
+Although expensive to build and maintain, Consequently, these communities are restricted by engineering flood mitigation structures like levees, their available open space within their municipal floodwalls, and dams protect vulnerable floodboundaries in developing or relocating manmade prone communities. infrastructure outside the floodplains.
+Data Sources: FEMA FIRMs; Streams and Waterbodies s (USGS NHD 24K), Public Lands (USGS PAD-US)

+Note: Modified floodplain acreage.
 Floodplain acreage excluded if Open water lakes > 10 acres; Large riverbank-to-bank > 500 ft.; Federal lands > 10 acres.